Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Trim experience down to the strongest proof

-One-page resumes need sharper editing.
-Do not keep every task from every role.
-Use only the bullets that show relevant responsibilities, outcomes, tools, or strengths that matter for the application in front of you.
+One-page resumes require sharper editing.
+Do not list every task from every job.
+Use only the bullets that highlight relevant responsibilities, outcomes, tools, or strengths that matter for the job you are applying to.

 See Better phrasing